 Applying for approvals

-All works on strategic port land, excluding some minor works, and in port waters require a port development approval.
+All development and works on strategic port land (excluding some minor works) and in port waters require a development approval to be obtained from GPC.

 Some development will trigger GPC as a referral agency and other development may also trigger the need for approval under other state or commonwealth legislation, such as the State Development and Public Works Organisation Act 1971 and the Environment Protection and Biodiversity Conservation Act 1999.

-Prior to making a development application, participation in a pre-lodgement meeting and/or obtaining written pre-lodgement advice from GPC and any relevant referral agency is encouraged.
+Prior to making a development application, a pre-lodgement meeting can be held with GPC’s Planning team, and/or written pre-lodgement advice obtained from GPC, or any relevant referral agency.

-For pre-lodgement meetings and development application submissions information, you can contact our Principal Planning Advisor using the below details or via email.
+For pre-lodgement meetings and development application submission information, you can contact our Planning team via email.

-Written land owners consent from GPC’s Port Strategy & Development Department must be obtained prior to making an application for any planning or development approval that relates to land owned or leased by GPC.
+Written landowner’s consent from GPC’s Property team must be obtained prior to making an application for any planning or development approval that relates to land owned or leased by GPC.
+You can contact our Property team via email.

 Development application requirements

-Address and comply with the benchmarks required under the Planning Regulation 2017 including relevant port Land Use Plan:
+- Include a cover letter and Planning report that will address and should compliance with the benchmarks required under the Planning Regulation 2017 including relevant port Land Use Plan and Port overlay:

-Proponents are to provide sufficient information to demonstrate compliance with relevant codes including GPC's Development Code 2012.
-This guideline provides detailed standards and requirements for port development in Bundaberg, Gladstone and Rockhampton.
+- Proponents are to provide sufficient information to demonstrate compliance with relevant codes including GPC’s Development Code 2012.